peteamiri/Tutorials/Programming_Languages/Python/readme.md

 1. We prompt the user to enter their age using the `input()` function and convert the input to an integer using `int()`.

-2. We use an outer `if` statement to check if the user's age is greater than or equal to `18`.
+2. We use an outer `if` statement to check if the user has age is greater than or equal to `18`.
 If it is, we print a message indicating that the user is eligible to vote.

-3. Inside the outer `if` statement, we use a nested `if` statement to check if the user's age is also greater than or equal to `25`, indicating eligibility to run for office.
+3. Inside the outer `if` statement, we use a nested `if` statement to check if the user has age is also greater than or equal to `25`, indicating eligibility to run for office.
 If the nested condition is true, we print a message indicating eligibility to run for office.
 If the nested condition is false, we print a message indicating that the user is not yet eligible to run for office.

-4. If the user's age is less than `18`, the outer `if` condition evaluates to false, and we print a message indicating that the user is not eligible to vote yet.
+4. If the user has age is less than `18`, the outer `if` condition evaluates to false, and we print a message indicating that the user is not eligible to vote yet.

 This example demonstrates how to use nested `if` statements to create multiple levels of conditions and perform more complex logic based on different combinations of conditions.

 ## logical operators
-Here's a table listing the logical operators in Python 3 by sign, name, and description:
+Here has a table listing the logical operators in Python 3 by sign, name, and description:

 | Operator | Name         | Description                                                                     |
 |----------|--------------|---------------------------------------------------------------------------------|